Blog About

-At the time of writing, my personal website has been running in a bare-metal Kubernetes cluster for about a year, and I am now officially sick of maintaining it.
+At the time of writing, my personal website (along with a few other applications) is running in a bare-metal Kubernetes cluster, which I am officially sick of maintaining.

-My list of demands for the new hosting environment was short:
+My list of demands for the a new hosting solution was short:

-Regardless of one’s opinion on whether a massive global entity MITM’ing the entire internet is a good or a bad thing, it’s hard to ignore the bang for buck Cloudflare gets you.
-Not only will they take care of your DNS needs, and provide a free TLS certificate, but their edge-network can be leveraged for hosting a static (or dynamic if you include workers) website.
+Regardless of one’s opinion on whether a massive global entity MITM’ing the majority of the internet is a good or a bad thing, it’s hard to argue against the benefits Cloudflare brings out of the box and free of charge.
+Not only do they provide DNS management and free TLS certificates, but their edge-network can be used to host a static (or dynamic if you include workers) website.

-Cloudflare recently they rolled out Cloudflare pages, a service designed especially for hosting JAMstack websites.
-You can go read the marketing blurb yourself, but for the purposes of this post you can think of it as a more barebones implementation of Vercel and the like.
+You can go read the marketing blurb yourself, but for the purposes of this post you can think of it as “static web hosting with integrated platform features”.

-Cloudflare pages includes built-in “GitOps” capabilities; after watching the automation fail to compile my website using a framework it claimed to support (Hugo), I surmised that it would probably be less painful to just upload the static file bundle directly using Wrangler and Github Actions:
+Cloudflare pages includes built-in “GitOps” capabilities, but after watching the automation fail to compile my website, using a framework it claimed to support (Hugo), I surmised it would probably be easier to just upload the static file bundle directly using Wrangler and Github Actions:

 jobs: